Jennifer Peters, Chair

 Jack of all trades is what I am best described as by everyone that knows me well.
 I apply the same amount of passion and commitment to whatever comes my way, paid or as a volunteer.
 I love working with my community from all walks of life, supporting fundraising events and committees.
 I am a champion for charities such as Lions Club International, British Legion, Cathja Barge (a local mental health charity), Our Lady of Sorrows, St. Bridget’s of Sweden (I am member of the Church Council) and of course Skylarks where I am a Trustee and Secretary.

-My first experience of Skylarks wasattending a course on autism after my then 3-year-old son was diagnosed with ASD.
+My first experience of Skylarks was attending a course on autism after my then 3-year-old son was diagnosed with ASD.
 At the sessions, I met other parents who were facing the same challenges as me.
-My happy, lively little toddler was going to have a very different route through life to that I had expected and I needed to get equipped for it!
+My happy, lively little toddler was going to have a very different route through life to the one that I had expected and I needed to get equipped for it!
 I’m widowed and have a daughter with ADHD, she handles her condition well and I expected my son to be similar.
 Not surprisingly, I had a lot to learn!

-Having had a 25-year career in medical science, teaching at St Georges Hospital, and then as a Vice–President in a Global Top 20 Pharmaceutical company, I thought that through researching all the information available I would find an “answer to this condition”.
+Having had a 25-year career in medical science, teaching at St Georges Hospital and then as a Vice–President in a Global Top 20 Pharmaceutical company, I thought that through researching all the information available I would find an “answer to this condition”.
 I did not!
-For me, “the answer” has been not only equipping myself with knowledge but accepting that I have a child with a lifelong condition and that I needed many new supportive friendships to navigate the path ahead.
+For me, the answer has been not only equipping myself with knowledge but accepting that I have a child with a lifelong condition and that I needed many new supportive friendships to navigate the path ahead.

-I have worked in asset management and banking for 20 years and 5 years ago became mum to Toby, who has spastic quadriplegia (and associated dystonia) and complex medical needs (recurrent chest infections, GORD).
+I have worked in asset management and banking for 20 years and five years ago became mum to Toby, who has spastic quadriplegia (and associated dystonia) and complex medical needs (recurrent chest infections, GORD).
 Toby now attends a private mainstream school along with his 8-year-old brother.

 In addition, I am a member of the City Disability Group, a group of parents who work in the City who have disabled children.
 Our primary focus is the education of employers about what it means to have employees with disabled children (and later, help them understand they can have disabled employees!) but we are also helping each other from our own experiences.
 I lead the sub-group on Education, providing help and advice to other parents around the EHCP process.

-I am a passionate believer in the equality of disabled children and recognise that we have to start influencing society now so that our children are more accepted into society and the workplace and long-term care is better provided and supported.
+I am a passionate believer in the equality of disabled children and recognise that we have to start influencing society now so that our children are more accepted into both society and the workplace and long-term care is better provided and supported.
 Parents of disabled children face tremendous emotional, financial and physical challenges.
 There are many easy “wins” that we can provide to help them, and we should.

 I have been involved in Skylarks since 2006 (when my son attended the charity) and a Trustee since 2010.
 I am originally Lebanese but lived in Jordan until I moved to the UK in 2000.
 I am trilingual in Arabic, English and French.
 I have a son with additional needs.
 I am a private Doctor and have an MSc in Applied Psychology and Mental Health.
 I travel internationally speaking on such topics and helping other professionals.
 I have previously been the Chair of Richmond Parent Carers' Action Group, the parent forum for our area, and a committee member of the NAS (National Autistic Society) Richmond Branch.
-I worked heavily with the Richmond local authority on the implementation of the Children and Families Bill in 2012 to 2014, which is now the basis for our SEN law.
+I worked heavily with the Richmond local authority on the implementation of the Children and Families Bill in 2012 to 2014, which is now the basis for our SEND law.
 I have regularly attended the council’s CYPwDLD (Children and Young People with Disability and Learning Difficulties) meeting, which is the local council services oversight group, to lobby to protect services for our community in the face of threatened or actual cuts.
 In May 2011, I completed the Three Peaks Challenge for Skylarks.
 My passion is working directly with children and changing attitudes towards those with additional needs.

 I've used the services of Skylarks for the last six years and hope to give back some of the assistance that I felt was so valuable for me and my family.